 Being reminded of grace brings peace to my day.
 I don’t have to “strive” for approval.
 Instead, I simply have to accept what’s already been given.

 Some days I look around and think, “The house is a mess.
 I have no plans for dinner.
-The kids are out of control but God still loves me in this moment absolutely and completely.”
+The kids are out of control but God still loves me at this moment absolutely and completely.”
 I turn to God’s Word and I’m reminded again and again who I’m trying to please.

 “Am I now trying to win the approval of human beings, or of God?
 Or am I trying to please people?
 If I were still trying to please people, I would not be a servant of Christ.”